Chapter 6 Platform API Reference

 • const void *p_retention_data

-Pointer to the start of data to be retentioned.
-Only data within SYSTEM memory can be retentioned.
+Pointer to the start of data to be retained.
+Only data within SYSTEM memory can be retained.
 This parameter can be set to NULL when data_size is 0.

 • data_size

-Size of the data to be retentioned.
+Size of the data to be retained.
 Set to 0 when memory retention is not needed.

 Void.